 This sounds great!
 How do I choose a doula?

 Selecting a doula is a very personal choice.
 Here at West End Mamas in Toronto, Newmarket, & York region we have a group of professionally-trained doulas who are ready to support you.
 We host monthly free doula info nights where you’ll have the opportunity to meet some of our doulas in Toronto and Newmarket, learn more about doula care and ask any questions.
 With our diverse team, you’ll be sure to find the right doula for you.
+Please note that we are affiliated with doulas, but once you choose a doula, your contract is between you and your doula, not between you and West End Mamas.
+We provide a match-making service to help you find your dream doula.

 Ok, I'm convinced.
 Find me a doula!